partsline/docs/questions.md

 ## Data Markers / Labels

+Q. How should we define a target market analysis?

 Q. How should we define and rank geographic market areas?

 - Density
 - Frequency
 - Economic value

-Q. What signals should we use to help identify and segment potential consumers?
+Q. What factors should we use to help identify and segment potential consumers?

 - Duplicate requests
 - Frequency of requests